Above: Mealy bugs on an Opuntia Pad in Madeira.

 Cacti and some succulents will not usually become etiolated in dark conditions if kept cool and absolutely dry, and some growers allow their plants to become dormant for winter storage.

-Scorch and heat damage: Scorch can affect plants if there is a sudden period of sunshine after the dark winter days, or even after a prolonged cloudy period during the summer.
+Scorch can affect succulent plants if there is a sudden period of sunshine after the dark winter days, or even after a prolonged cloudy period during the summer.
 Sunken brown or white patches develop down one side of a plant where the tissues have effectively been "cooked" and the green chlorophyll destroyed.
-Sometimes a plant loses all its green pigment through excessive heat alone, even though it may not have been in the direct sunlight.
+Sometimes a glasshouse plant loses all its green pigment through excessive heat alone, even though it may not have been in the direct sunlight.

 Scorching can be avoided by the timely application of shading to the greenhouse, improved ventilation and air circulation within the growing area to even out air temperatures.
 When moving plants into direct sunlight, or putting them outside for the summer, harden them off gradually in diffuse sunlight or put them under mesh shading for a few days to acclimatise.